rfcaronan/theworldinsideourhome/README.md

 ## Publication

 This project is published in May 2020.
-After the date of publication, the development of the project will probably be stopped completely. ter the date of publication, the development of the project will probably be stopped completely.
+After the date of publication, the development of the project will probably be stopped completely.